hunter-college-ossd-spr-2020/next.js/examples/with-mongodb/README.md

-# Pets application using MongoDB and Next.js
+# MongoDB and Next.js Example

-This example shows how to create an application using Next.js and MongoDB.
+This example shows how you can use MongoDB as database to support your Next.js application

 ## Demo

 ### Pets: https://with-mongodb-navy.now.sh/

-Pets is an application that allows users to add their pets' information (e.g., name, owner's name, diet, age, dislikes, likes, and photo).
+**Pets** - an application that allows users to add their pets' information (e.g., name, owner's name, diet, age, dislikes, likes, and photo).
 They can also delete it or edit it anytime.

 ## How to use